axelhahn/dsf/docs/40_Installation.md

 # Installation

-The script is useful in the user of the current desktop user context only.
+The script is useful in the context of the current desktop user only.
-It is highly recommended to extract the script as the user you logged in on desktop.
+It is highly recommended to extract the script as the user you logged in on desktop - not as root.

 ## Get the files